DavidHZhu/ArduinoKeyboardSummative/README.md

-# ArduinoKeyboardSummative
+# ICS4U-Summative
-Arduino Electronic Keyboard (ICS4U 2017)
+Arduino Musical Keyboard, with buttons and LCD